jeancflanagan/jeancflanagan/_posts/2012-12-01-can-marine-phytoplankton-evolve-to-cope-with-ocean-acidification.md

 source: here
 image:
   - src: 2012-12-01-e-huxleyi-small-and-large-2.jpg
     caption: 'E. huxlyei is both tiny and gigantic.
-Left: one individual under an SEM microscope (photo by Alison R. Taylor).
-Right: a bloom in the Barents Sea from space (photo from NASA).'
+Left: one individual under an SEM microscope; photo by Alison R. Taylor.
+Right: a bloom in the Barents Sea from space; photo by NASA.'
     alt: 'E.huxlyei under SEM microscope vs. bloom in Barents Sea from space'
+reference:
+  - '[Lohbeck K.T., Riebesell U., & Reusch T.B.H.
+(2012).](http://www.nature.com/ngeo/journal/v5/n5/full/ngeo1441.html) Adaptive evolution of a key phytoplankton species to ocean acidification, *Nature Geoscience*, 5 (5) 346-351.'
 ---

 One of the most pressing questions in evolutionary biology is whether or not species will be able to evolve in response to global climate change and its associated effects such as [ocean acidification](http://www.pmel.noaa.gov/co2/story/What+is+Ocean+Acidification%3F).
 A [paper](http://www.nature.com/ngeo/journal/v5/n5/abs/ngeo1441.html) published earlier this year in <cite>Nature Geoscience</cite>  provides experimental evidence that one of the ocean’s most important species, <i>Emiliania huxleyi</i>, is capable of quickly adapting to increased levels of acidification through natural selection.